Mstapleton22/capstone-aged-and-infused/README.md

 	As media, marketing and imagery continue to command control from online users, breaking

-	into business and still find a way to excite the consume is no longer novelty.
+	into business and still find a way to excite the consumer is no longer novelty.
 In order to

 	engage customers and in turn, dive sales - Small Businesses must be tactile in their